AizenFreecs/CoputerVisionProject/README.md

 ## The Dataset 📊🔍

 The dataset utilized in this project has been meticulously curated to ensure diversity and robustness in model training.
-It comprises over 100 images sourced from five different models, captured under various orientations, lighting conditions, and environmental settings.
-To enhance the dataset's quality and improve training efficiency, rigorous preprocessing techniques, including augmentation, have been applied.
+It comprises over 2000 images sourced from five different models, captured under various orientations, lighting conditions, and environmental settings.
+To enhance the dataset's quality and improve training efficiency, rigorous preprocessing techniques and various augmentations have been applied.

 ## The Models 🤖📋